-Strategic Objective 2 Improved Service Delivery National KPA: Basic Service Delivery and Infrastructure Development Annual Target mSCOA Function -Directorate IDP ref.
-Key performance indicator Unit of Measurement Ward Baseline Outcome Sub function 22/23 23/24 24/25 25/26 26/27 infrastructure is maintained to deliver such services in a sustainable manner All communities have access to basic Community and services delivered at an acceptable and Number of water Number of water samples collected and tested samples collected and tested agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner
+National KPA: Basic Service Delivery and Infrastructure Development

+Diverse mSCOA Function Outcome IDD and Variation in disease. lluit of Nanoussan \A/= usl Danding Annual Targe t Directorate - Sub function Outcome IDP ref.
+Key performance indicator Unit of Measurement Ward Baseline 22/23 23/24 24/25 25/26 26/27 Stormwater Management and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner channels in various areas of Sol Plaatje municipal area by 30 June 2025 water channels Office of the MM Administration All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.47 Number of project management meetings held Number of meetings held SPM 0 0 0 10 10 10

-Table 32: Strategic Objective 2: Improved Service Delivery
+Strategic Objective 2: Improved Service Delivery

-6.2.3 Strategic Objective 3: Good, clean and transparent Governance and Public participation social development
+Strategic Objective 3: Good, clean and transparent Governance and Public participation